GK Chronicle GK Chronicle

 Indian Economy / Macro Economic Aggregates

-The main economic growth indicators for India are GDP (Gross Domestic Product), GNP (Gross National Product), NDP (Net Domestic Product) and NNP (Net National Product).
-Central Statistics Office (CSO) has taken 1950-51 as the base year for the first series of National Income estimates in India and subsequently changed it to 1960-61, 1970-71, 1980-81, 1993-94, 1999-2000, 2004-05 and 2011-12.
+The main economic growth indicator for India is Gross Domestic Product (GDP).
+GDP calculation in India is done by National Statistical Office (NSO) that operates under the Ministry of Statistics and Programme Implementation (MoSPI).
+The other important growth indicators are Gross National Product (GNP), Net Domestic Product (NDP) and Net National Product (NNP).
+NSO has taken 1950-51 as the base year for the first series of National Income estimates in India and subsequently changed it to 1960-61, 1970-71, 1980-81, 1993-94, 1999-2000, 2004-05 and 2011-12.
+The current base year for GDP calculation in India is 2022-23.

 Indicators of Economic Growth

-The most important indicator of economic growth for any country is GDP.
 A country's development is mainly measured with its GDP and the growth rate in its GDP.
 A country is said be progressing well when its GDP grows at a faster pace.

 gdp gnp ndp nnp formula